Create a Go web server from scratch with Linux system calls

 Accept new connections on the socket¶

-doesn’t receive data; we need another
+The socket created by newNetSocket doesn’t receive data; we need another

-socket for that using the accept
+socket for that using the accept syscall.

-// Creates a new netSocket for the next pending connection request. func (ns *netSocket)Accept () (*netSocket,error ) {// syscall.ForkLock doc states lock not needed for blocking // accept. nfd, _, err := syscall.Accept(ns.fd) if err ==nil { syscall.CloseOnExec(nfd) }if err !=nil {return nil , err }return &netSocket{nfd},nil }
+// Creates a new netSocket for the next pending connection request. func (ns *netSocket)Accept () (*netSocket,error ) {// syscall.ForkLock doc states lock not needed for blocking // accept. nfd, _, err := syscall.Accept(ns.fd)if err ==nil { syscall.CloseOnExec(nfd) }if err !=nil {return nil , err }return &netSocket{nfd},nil }

-gets the first pending connection,
+accept(socket, sockaddr, address_len) gets the first pending connection,

 creates a new socket and allocates a file descriptor.
 By default, accept